5Daydreams/TA_Test_Colossal/README.md

 Everything else that happens now is essentially using the aforementioned masking through dot products to apply the effects at their correct positions.

+In total, it took me around 10 hours spread across 3 days to get this done, which is more than I was initially told to use - but I was asked to submit this under less "pressure" than the programmer worktest, so I hope that the extra time taken is acceptable.